Chickenpox Recovery Certificate

 School and nursery return

-Schools and nurseries often request a doctor’s confirmation that a child with chickenpox is no longer infectious before readmission — particularly where there are immunocompromised or vulnerable pupils.
+Schools and nurseries may request a doctor's confirmation that a child with chickenpox is no longer infectious before readmission, particularly where there are immunocompromised or vulnerable pupils.

 What the Certificate Includes